skojaku/qstest/README.txt

     communities - C-dimensional list of lists. communities[c] is a list containing the IDs of nodes belonging to community c.
 Node and community indices start from 0.

-    qfunc - Quality of individual communities.
+    qfunc - Quality of a community.
 The following quality functions are available:

       qmod - Contribution of a community to the modularity